-In many companies, it’s typical to see the most successful salespeople be promoted into a managerial role.
+In many companies, it’s typical to see the most successful salespeople be promoted to the management team.
 Who better to take on more responsibility in the sales organization than someone who consistently meets their number?

-However, research shows that more than 75% of those people will not last 2 years before returning to an individual contributor position.
+However, research shows that more than 75% of salespeople promoted to a management role will not last 2 years before returning to a sales position.

-Given these high failure rates, does a promotion really make sense?
+Given these high failure rates, does it really make sense to promote your top reps to management?

 1. They are extremely different roles